 Hyperbaric Oxygen Therapy Is Proven to Help Heal Wounds

-Hyperbaric oxygen therapy (HBOT) is an effective treatment for wound care and has been used for that purpose for decades.
-Yet some healthcare providers still view HBOT as experimental or unproven.
+Hyperbaric oxygen therapy (HBO) is an effective treatment for wound care and has been used for that purpose for decades.
+Yet some healthcare providers still view HBO as experimental or unproven.
 Others may be aware of its efficacy but wait too long to refer patients—missing an important therapeutic window.

 It’s important to understand the utility of HBOT, as well as the proper timing for its use and the importance of patient adherence to the treatment.